cconsta1/ABMA/index.md

 <a name="Chapter 6"></a>
 ### Chapter 6: Subsistence Algorithms: Why Do Some Societies Thrive while Others Fade?
-<i> • Algorithm zoo: subsistence & resilience • Consumption, subsistence & resilience-strategy algorithms • Foraging algorithms • Population dynamics, evolutionary dynamics & fission–fusion algorithms • What is the tragedy of the commons? • The fundamentals of game theory • Parametrization & model’s input data </i>
+<i> • Algorithm zoo: subsistence & resilience • Consumption, subsistence & resilience-strategy algorithms • Foraging algorithms • Population dynamics, evolutionary dynamics & fission–fusion algorithms • What is the tragedy of the commons? • The fundamentals of game theory • Parameterization & model’s input data </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch6"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>